-(1) The Buyer shall notify the Auctioneer if the Buyer claims to be entitled to return a horse to the Seller in accordance with condition 7 above or for any other reason orally by 5.00pm on the second day following the Sale.
+(1) The Buyer shall notify the Auctioneer if the Buyer claims to be entitled to return a pony to the Seller in accordance with condition 7 above or for any other reason orally by 5.00pm on the second day following the Sale.

 (2) The Buyer shall follow up this oral notification to the Auctioneer with written notification to the Auctioneer to be received by the Auctioneer within seven days from the date of the Sale.
-The written notification by the Buyer to the Auctioneer shall set out the grounds upon which the Buyer claims to be entitled to return the horse to the Seller.
+The written notification by the Buyer to the Auctioneer shall set out the grounds upon which the Buyer claims to be entitled to return the pony to the Seller.

 (3) Where appropriate, the Buyer shall submit, along with his written notification, a Veterinary Certificate confirming any matters in respect of which complaint is made.
-The failure to submit a Veterinary Certificate in circumstances where such a certificate is appropriate will mean that the Buyer’s complaint will not be further entertained and the Buyer shall pay the price for the horse in full.
+The failure to submit a Veterinary Certificate in circumstances where such a certificate is appropriate will mean that the Buyer’s complaint will not be further entertained and the Buyer shall pay the price for the pony in full.

-(4) In the event that the Buyer fails to make oral or written notification of his complaint within the above timescales, the Buyer shall not be allowed to return the horse to the Seller but must make payment for the horse in full unless the buyer can demonstrate to the satisfaction of the Auctioneer that it was not reasonably practicable for the Buyer to discover the complaint and to notify the Auctioneer of the same within the above timescales.
+(4) In the event that the Buyer fails to make oral or written notification of his complaint within the above timescales, the Buyer shall not be allowed to return the pony to the Seller but must make payment for the pony in full unless the buyer can demonstrate to the satisfaction of the Auctioneer that it was not reasonably practicable for the Buyer to discover the complaint and to notify the Auctioneer of the same within the above timescales.
 However, in no circumstances whatsoever may the above time limits be extended beyond a period of 14 days after the date of the Sale.

 (5) On receipt of a written complaint together, where appropriate, with a Veterinary Certificate, the Auctioneer shall send a copy of the complaint and the Veterinary Certificate to the Seller and the Auctioneer shall appoint a suitable person to act as Arbitrator.
 The task of the Arbitrator will be to examine and determine the complaint.
 The name of the person appointed by the Auctioneer to act as Arbitrator shall be notified by the Auctioneer to the Seller and the Buyer.
 The Auctioneer shall thereafter have no further responsibility in respect of the Complaint Procedure.